creinig/dotfiles/README.md

 The basic idea behind it is described in this atlassian [blog post](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).
 The same install script can also perform an update (it autodetects what mode of operation is correct).
-For convenience, `.shellrc` defines an alias "cfgu", performing a pull followed by execution of the update script.
+For convenience, `.shellrc` defines an alias "cfgu", fetching the install/update script and running it.

 # What's included?

 * A .zshrc with oh-my-zsh and some custom stuff
 * A .shellrc with custom stuff for both zsh and bash
-* A .vimrc with Vundle and some custom stuff
+* A .vimrc with Vundle and some custom settings
 * A .tmuxrc with some custom settings
 * [termux](https://wiki.termux.com/wiki/Main_Page) settings
 * A default git config (`.config/git/config`) with settings that can be overridden by the "normal" .gitconfig